Gaddy01/DSA-Sparse_matrix/README.md

 The sparseMatricesOperations.py script reads matrices from the input_data/ directory, performs specified operations, and writes the results to the output_data/ directory.
 Ensure that your input files are named and formatted correctly.
 You may need to modify the script to match your specific input file names and desired operations.

+## ⚠️ Attention
+N.B: I did not upload the multiplication result file because it was too large (500MB).
+Please if you're running the multiplication operation, be patient, it might take a while

 ## Author
 Gaddiel Irakoze